 Barenholtz, E., Lewkowicz, D. J., Davidson, M., & Mavica, L. (2014).
 Categorical congruence facilitates multisensory associative learning.
 Psychonomic bulletin & review , 21 (5), 1346-1352.

 Director, Professor, Center for Complex Systems and Brain Sciences and Psychology.
-Research Area: Investigation of cognitive processing through analysis of the large-scale dynamics of activity in the cerebral cortex using EEG, MEG, LFP.
+Research Area: Cognitive neurodynamics: cognitive dynamics in large-scale cortical networks.

 Kent, N. Karnati, and E. Engeberg, “Electromyogram Synergy Control of a Dexterous Artificial Hand,” Journal of NeuroEngineering and Rehabilitation, vol. 11, 2014, DOI: http://dx.doi.org/10.1186/1743-0003-11-41